AdobeDocs/experience-platform.en/help/dashboards/sql-insights-query-pro-mode/templates/overview.md

 ---
 title: Data Distiller Templates
-description: Learn how to ensure consistency and efficiency with Data Distiller templates that provide a structured guide for common tasks in the Adobe Experience Platform user interface.
+description: Learn how to ensure consistency and efficiency with Data Distiller Templates that provide a structured guide for common tasks in the Adobe Experience Platform user interface.
 ---
 # Data Distiller Templates